kubeflow/community/community-membership.md

 ## Kubeflow Distribution Committee Member

+The Kubeflow Distribution Committee is a vendor-neutral body dedicated to supporting a healthy ecosystem of solutions by prioritizing the development, sustainability, interoperability, and distribution of individual Kubeflow subprojects.

 You can find requirements, responsibilities, and privileges in [this charter](committee-distribution/charter.md).

 ## Kubeflow Steering Committee Member

+The Kubeflow Steering Committee is the governing body of the Kubeflow project, providing decision-making and oversight pertaining to the Kubeflow project policies, sub-organizations, and financial planning, and defines the project values and structure.

 You can find requirements, responsibilities, and privileges in [this charter](committee-steering/charter.md).